Hanayamata: Manga

-Hanayamata, written and illustrated by Sō Hamayumiba, was serialized in Houbunsha's Manga Time Kirara Forward magazine from April 23, 2011 to February 24, 2018.
+Hanayamata, written and illustrated by Sou Hamayumiba, was serialized in Houbunsha's Manga Time Kirara Forward magazine from April 23, 2011 to February 24, 2018.
 It was collected into ten tankōbon volumes from December 12, 2011 to April 12, 2018.

 Anime

 An anime television series adaptation produced by Madhouse aired in Japan from July 8 to September 23, 2014 and was simulcast by Crunchyroll.
 The opening theme is "Hana wa Odoreya Iroha ni Ho" (花ハ躍レヤいろはにほ) by Team "Hanayamata" (Reina Ueda, Minami Tanaka, Kaya Okuno, Yuka Ōtsubo, and Manami Numakura), while the ending theme is "Hanayuki" (花雪) by smileY inc. (composed of vocalist Yuka Ōtsubo and musician Yuuyu).
 The same ending theme is also performed by Team "Hanayamata" in episode 12.
 Furthermore, an insert song, "Kodoku Signal" (コドクシグナル) by Need Cool Quality (Kaya Okuno, Yuki Wakai, Ayano Yamamoto and Maika Takai) is used in the first episode.

 In September 2015, Sentai Filmworks announced they had acquired the license of the series in North America.
 Later that month, it was revealed that the DVD and Blu-ray of Hanayamata would be released on January 19, 2016, as well as getting an official English dub.
 The series has also been licensed in both the United Kingdom and the Republic of Ireland by Animatsu Entertainment and in Australasia by Madman Entertainment.